-- Strategy Working with boards to ensure business strategy and operations are effectively aligned with long term value creation and focused on building strategic value within a company's market. - Corporate activity Support for acquisition and divestment activity through advice, network introductions and provision of cornerstone capital. - Capital allocation Seeking to work with boards to optimise capital allocation by prioritising the highest return and value added projects and areas of focus for investment of both capital and resource. - Board composition Ensuring that boards are appropriately balanced between executive and nonexecutive directors and contain the right balance of skills and experience; we actively use our talent network to introduce high quality candidates to enhance the quality of investee company boards as appropriate. - Management incentivisation Ensuring that key management are appropriately retained and incentivised to deliver long term shareholder value with schemes that fit with GHAM's principles and are well aligned to our objectives as shareholders. - ESG Leveraging the Gresham House sustainable investing framework and central resource to help to identify, understand and monitor key ESG risks and opportunities as well as seeking to drive enhancements to a company's approach where there are critical material issues with a particular focus on corporate governance. - Investor Relations Helping management teams to hone their equity story, select appropriate advisors and target their investor relations activities in the most effective way to ensure that value creation activity is understood and reflected by the market.
+- Strategy Working with boards to ensure that business strategy and operations are effectively aligned with long term value creation and focused on building strategic value within a company's market. - Corporate activity Support for acquisition and divestment activity through advice, network introductions and the provision of cornerstone capital. - Capital allocation Seeking to work with boards to optimise capital allocation by prioritising the highest return and value added projects and areas of focus for investment of both capital and resource. - Board composition Ensuring that boards are appropriately balanced between executive and nonexecutive directors and contain the right balance of skills and experience; we actively use our talent network to introduce high quality candidates to enhance the quality of investee company boards as appropriate. - Management incentivisation Ensuring that key management are appropriately retained and incentivised to deliver long term shareholder value with schemes that fit with GHAM's principles and are well aligned to our objectives as shareholders. - ESG Leveraging the Gresham House sustainable investing framework and central resource to help to identify, understand and monitor key ESG risks and opportunities as well as seeking to drive enhancements to a company's approach where there are critical material issues with a particular focus on corporate governance. - Investor Relations Helping management teams to hone their equity story, select appropriate advisors and target their investor relations activities in the most effective way to ensure that value creation activity is understood and reflected by the market.

-Engagement is undertaken privately, as far as possible.
+Engagement is undertaken privately, leveraging the wider platform and resources of the Gresham House group, as far as possible.
 The team will also work to leverage its extensive network to the benefit of portfolio companies.
-We seek to make introductions to our network in as collaborative way as appropriate where we believe there is an opportunity to support initiatives to create shareholder value.
+We seek to make introductions to our network in as collaborative the way as appropriate where we believe there is an opportunity to support initiatives to create shareholder value.

 In summary, we follow a practice of constructive corporate engagement and aim to work with management teams in order to support and enhance shareholder value creation.
-We attempt to build a consensus with other stakeholders and prefer to work collaboratively alongside likeminded co-investors.
+We attempt to build a consensus with other stakeholders and prefer to work collaboratively alongside like-minded co-investors.

-Portfolio review for the twelve months to 30 June 2022
+Portfolio review for the twelve months to 30 June 2023

-Over the course of the financial year we have made good progress with the transition of the portfolio: purchasing five new holdings which represented 8% of NAV at the end of the period, fully exiting six positions (including two post period end) which represented 23% of NAV at the start of the period, and adding to a number of core positions.
-At the end of the period the number of influential equity stakes where GHAM funds, in aggregate, hold a 5% or more equity stake now stands at nine, and represented 62% of the portfolio by value at 30 June 2022.
+Over the course of the twelve months to 30 June 2023 we continued to evolve the portfolio at a more normalised pace than in the previous two financial years: purchasing two new holdings which represented 4.3% of NAV at the end of the period, and fully exiting four positions which represented 8.2% at the start of the period.
+We have also exited our position in Medica post period end as its recommended cash takeover offer from IK Partners completed, which represented 18% of closing NAV.
+As of 30 June 2023, the number of influential equity stakes where GHAM funds, in aggregate, hold a 5% or more equity stake stood at 11, and represented 77% of the portfolio by value at 30 June 2023.